 Key distinctions in the solutions are around how the approval process and the credit card feed work

 Expensify offers practically every approval option within a workflow a business could want.
-At a very hands off level, where approval is not necessary, opt for the simple option which closes the Expense Report and pushes it through to Xero, once submitted.
-Where something more advanced is required, such as a large company with several management levels – think Uber, Vend, or Deputy, multiple approval policies can be defined which incorporate approval by workflow, by manager hierarchy, dollar value, and/or project specifications.
+At a very hands-off level, where approval is not necessary, opt for the simple option which closes the Expense Report and pushes it through to Xero, once submitted.
+Where something more advanced is required, such as a large company with several management levels – think Uber, the Point of Sale solution Vend, the cash flow reporting solution Float or the rostering and payroll solution Deputy, multiple approval policies can be defined which incorporate approval by workflow, by manager hierarchy, dollar value, and/or project specifications.

 An Expense Report created in Receipt Bank and can be flagged, and sent across to Xero as a draft bill, indicating that it requires approval.
 The approval within Xero can be done by any User with at a minimum access to the Purchases dashboard.